orchest/orchest/docs/source/fundamentals/pipelines.md

 👉 For secrets, use {ref}`environment variables <environment-variables>` since parameters are versioned.
 ```

+### Defining the JSON schema for pipeline parameters

+You can further define the schema of the parameters to streamline the process of editing parameters.
+We integrated an open-source project [JsonForms](https://jsonforms.io/) that allows you to define the types of the parameters.
+JsonForms renders the UI form based on the JSON schema, so that you could choose to change the value by interacting
+with the UI instead of editing it in the JSON editor.
+JsonForms provides various [examples](https://jsonforms.io/examples/basic) where you could find the most suitable options for your parameters.
+This feature were added both in
+Pipeline steps and Pipelines.

+1. Go to the _Parameters_ section of a Pipeline step.
+2. Find the toggle JSON / FORM.
+Click on FORM.
+3. Click on NEW SCHEMA FILE, and it will create a JSON schema file for you and open it in JupyterLab.
+4. Right click on the JSON file, select Open With > Editor.
+5. Define the schema of the parameters, see the examples from [JsonForms](https://jsonforms.io/examples/basic)
+6. Save the JSON schema file.
+7. Go back to Visual Pipeline Editor, find the _Parameters_ section of the step you were editing.
+8. [Optional] Toggle FORM, in case it was set to JSON.
+9. Start editing parameters using the UI form.

+[JsonForms](https://jsonforms.io/) has default UI components per data type, e.g. a TextField for string.
+In case you need more sophisticated layouts or controls, you could create a UI schema file to achieve this (see [JsonForms docs](https://jsonforms.io/docs/uischema/)).

+1. Go to the _Parameters_ section of a Pipeline step.
+2. Open the More Options menu at the conner.
+3. Select New UI schema file, and it will create a JSON schema file for you and open it in JupyterLab.
+4. Define the UI schema corresponding to the schema you defined earlier.
+5. Go back to Visual Pipeline Editor, find the _Parameters_ section of the step you were editing.
+6. [optional] Toggle FORM, in case it was set to JSON.
+7. Check if the UI form is updated based on your UI schema.

+The JSON schema files are sidecar files of the given step file.
+The schema files will be picked up if they are in the same folder with specific naming.
+For example, given a step file of which file path is `source/get-data.py`, the schema file path would be `source/get-data.py.schema.json` and the UI schema file path would be `source/get-data.py.uischema.json`.

+The same mechanism also applies to pipeline parameters.
+You could create the schema files at the _Pipeline_ level.

+1. Open a Pipeline via the _Pipelines_ option in the left menu pane.
+2. Click on _SETTINGS_ in the top right corner.
+3. Towards the top you will find the _Pipeline parameters_ section.
+4. Create schema files for the _Pipeline_ with the same steps as for pipeline steps.

+Likewise, the schema files are next to the pipeline `.orchest` file, e.g. `california_housing.orchest.schema.json` and `california_housing.orchest.uischema.json`.
+This means that you could also create these schema files yourself in the file system without the Visual Pipeline Editor.

 ## Data passing

 Pipelines can pass data between steps.
 For example, to define an ETL pipeline in Orchest,